Kotsche/Kotsche.github.io/_pages/research.md

 <details>
 <summary>Abstract</summary>
 <sub>
-This paper analyzes how retailers can benefit from store brands to mitigate losses when brand manufacturers increase wholesale prices.
-An incidence of a substantial coordinated raise in brand manufacturers' wholesale prices disguised by a modest increase in input costs provides the necessary variation to answer this question.
-It affects brand manufacturers' wholesale prices in a different way than those for store brand producers.
+This paper analyzes how store brands enable retailers to mitigate the effect of brand manufacturer wholesale price increases.
+Two significant raises in brand manufacturers' wholesale prices provide the necessary variation to examine the strategic role of store brands.
+They affect brand manufacturers' wholesale prices in a different way than those for store brand producers.
 As a consequence retailers' marginal costs of stocking national brands increase more than those of store brands.
 I study how retailers react to this asymmetric cost shock.
-The estimates indicate that through altering their prices and margins retailers divert more demand towards store brands and indeed mitigate the resulting losses, albeit the extent varies across retailers.
+The estimates from a structural model indicate that through altering their prices and margins retailers divert more demand towards store brands and indeed mitigate the resulting losses, albeit the extent varies across retailers.
 </sub>
 </details>